 I haven’t had any of the store-bought ones for a long time, but it just sounded good.
 I’ve always liked the ones that are filled with ham and cheese, so of course, that was one that I made.
 And the pizza ones always had pepperoni in them, which I don’t like.
 So I wanted to make my own cheese pizza hot pocket while we were at it.

 Since we had enough dough to make 4 different hot pockets, Justin picked the other ones.
 He recently bought some salami to make sandwiches, so requested a salami and cheese one, and a breakfast one.

-For two of the hot pockets, I tried to make them the traditional rectangular shape.
+The first time, I tried to make them the traditional rectangular shape.
 They tasted good, but it didn’t work as well.
-For the other two, we tried to make it them braided in the same way as the Cheesy Chicken and Stromboli Ring.
-Even though they all were delicious, I preferred the braided ones because the dough was thicker and the filling wasn’t spread as thin.
-And, they looked pretty!
+When we made them again, I braided them in the same way as the Cheesy Chicken and Stromboli Ring.
+It took a bit more work, but they looked so much nicer.
+They also cooked better and tasted better because the dough was thicker.

 For the homemade hot pockets, I started by making the dough that I use for making Homemade Pizza in the Bread Machine.
 I love making this dough because it’s really easy to make, and I always have the ingredients on hand.
 It takes an hour and a half for the dough, but you just have to add the ingredients, set the bread machine, and let it do its thing.

 Once the dough has finished, roll it out on a floured countertop.
 I never knew how much dough this makes because when I make pizza I don’t spread it near as thin.
 But roll the dough until it’s only about 1/8-1/4 of an inch thick.

 Use a pizza cutter to cut the dough into fourths.
 Since I was trying two different methods, I did two pieces that were square, and two that were rectangular.
 If you are going to do the braided hot pockets (which I recommend) then you want to cut it into squares.